How Much Does a Dormer Addition Cost in 2025?

 Labor

-You might feel tempted to DIY this project, but adding a dormer is best left to a pro.
-Roofing contractors generally charge a bit more for their specialized knowledge and experience than average general contractor rates.
-Typically, a professional roofing contractor charges a flat rate—about 20% to 30% of the total project cost or an average hourly rate of $35 to $55 per hour
+While a dormer may look DIY-friendly, it’s a pro-level project.
+Roofing contractors charge a bit more for their specialized knowledge and experience than average general contractor rates.
+A professional roofing contractor charges a flat rate, between 20% to 30% of the total project cost, or an average of $8,000.

 Framing

 Framing is essential for a dormer addition.
-The cost to frame a roof ranges from $7 to $16 per square foot.
+The cost to frame a roof averages $2,000 to $5,000.
 Due to the complexity of the design, adding a dormer will likely fall on the higher end of that range.

 Custom vs. Prefab or Faux

-Prefabricated dormers cost between $8,000 and $14,000, not including labor and installation.
+Prefabricated dormers cost between $70 and $100 per square foot, not including labor and installation.
 The price comes from their larger size and the cost associated with building, transporting, and lifting them.

 You can purchase faux or “fake” dormers at a home improvement store.
 It’s more wallet-friendly to go this route, but you won’t reap the ROI benefits or the increase in square footage.